Associated Sulpicians of the United States Archives

 Size: 6 records storage boxes and oversize; date span: c.
 1800-present.

-This collections contains photographs and prints of Sulpicians and non-Sulpician individuals.
+This collection contains photographs and prints of Sulpicians and non-Sulpician individuals.

 Size: 4 records storage boxes, 8 document cases, and oversize; date span: c.
 1890-present.